sebatsew-git/yabets-J/README.md

 1. Backend Development
 The backend is everything the user **does not see** on a website or app.
-It is the server, database, and logic that makes the frontend work. it Handles user authentication, database operations, business logic, and API requests
+It is the server, database, and logic that makes the frontend work. it Handles user authentication, database operations, business logic and API requests

 2. Node.js
 Node.js is the environment that allows us to run JavaScript on the server outside of a web browser.